Donate quickly and securely

 How your donation makes a difference

-Your gift to the Southern Africa food crisis can help people in urgent need
+Your gift to the Southern Africa food crisis appeal can help people in urgent need

 Or choose your own amount to give